Feast of Saint Luke, Evangelist

 is now, and will be forever.
 Amen

-Saint Jerome offers the following insight on this verses from today’s First Reading:
+Saint Ephrem the Syrian offers the following insight on this verse from today’s Gospel proclamation:

 Collect